dherod/VS_WinForms_CSharp_GDI_POC/README.md

 # Proof of Concept: GDI

-Yup, that's right, getting low with GDI (1985), not GDI+ (2001), nor DirectWrite/Direct2D (2008).
+Yup, that's right, getting low with GDI (1985), not GDI+ (2001) nor DirectWrite/Direct2D (2008).

-Needed to demonstrate usage, so rolled POC using Visual Studio 2012 and Win Forms, and dllimported gdi32.dll in order to draw using GDI.
+Wanted demonstartion of usage with modern tools, so rolled POC using Visual Studio 2012 and Win Forms in CSharp, and dllimported gdi32.dll in order to draw using GDI.
+The crux of this was getting the device context in the paint event and creating the mapping layer to the external GDI functions - see GDI.cs.

 Here's the initial drawing output from this POC (hopefully timely!):